2i2c-org/infrastructure/docs/tutorials/setup.md

 `conda`, or use `brew install python3` on a Mac.

 Once Python is installed, you need to create a virtual environment to install the specific libraries we will use.
-Again this depends on how you installed python, and wether you want to use `conda` or `pip`.
+Again this depends on how you installed python, and whether you want to use `conda` or `pip`.

 Once you have a virtual environment setup and activated, install the libraries